ottobricks/default_prediction_case_study/src/2_exploration/0_EXPLORATION_README.md

 # Profiling accounts known to have defaulted

 Let's take advantage of the variable groups we created during sanity to guide our exploration.
-They are:
+Due to time constraints for the case study, we won't explore all variables in depth.
+Rather, we will propose 6 research questions (RQ) to guide our exploration.

+The first 2 RQs come from variables that have no missing (or zero) values, the personal variables.
+1. Are customers who default more likely to be younger?
+2. Is there a relationship between how people choose their email and the probability of default?

+The remaining 4 RQs come each from one of the variable groups we define during our sanity check:
+3. bla
+4. bly
+5. blu
+6. ble

+For reference, the variable groups are:

 **1. Personal variables**
 - age